 I have a loud hum in our telephone line.
 The phone company says it’s inside the house.
 Is there any type of a device that can locate the cause of the problem? – Jim

-- First, check to be sure the hum is coming from inside your home by opening the telephone interface box, disconnecting the test jack, and plugging a corded phone into it.
+- First, check to be sure the hum is coming from inside your home by opening the telephone interface box, which connects your home’s wiring to the telephone’s network.
+Then disconnect the test jack, and plug a corded phone into it.
 If you still hear the hum, then the problem is with the phone company.
 If it stops, the problem is inside your house.

 - If it’s inside, plug the house jack back into the interface box and unplug each phone in the house one by one while listening in on another extension.
 If the hum disappears, the problem is with the phone you unplugged.